Skip to content

 │ │

-│ Note: Existing pods keep running (kubelet is independent) │
+│ Note: Existing pods keep running because kubelet is local. │

 │ │